 Tonight’s concert with Inhaler and Apre at Dingwalls is sold out, and there’s a long queue waiting to get in.
 As I get into the venue, expectant fans are already occupying the first few rows in front of the stage, but there’s plenty of room on the side on a raised platform, which is perfect for short people like me.

-I saw Inhaler earlier this year supporting another band at the now-closed down Borderline, and they were decent.
+I saw Inhaler earlier this year supporting another band at the now-closed down Borderline, and they were quite good.
 Tonight they’re headlining.
-The support band, Apre, is very good.
+The support band, Apre, is great.
 A bit Happy Mondays, a bit Foals, funky guitars and electronic vibes and pedal effects.
-Stand out track for me is the joyous Everybody Loves You.
+Standout track for me is the joyous Everybody Loves You.
 A band to explore further.

 And then it’s time for headlining band, Inhaler.
-Singer Eli Hewson is more extroverted at this concert than at the last show I saw with them.
-I gather they’ve toured a lot since I saw them in the spring, and he’s gained confidence which enhances his stage presence.
-And this time, his microphone is louder, which it wasn’t at the Borderline where his singing almost disappeared among the instruments.
+Singer Eli Hewson is more extroverted at this concert than at the last Inhaler-show I saw.
+I gather they’ve toured a lot since I saw them in the spring, and Hewson has gained confidence, which enhances his stage presence.
+His microphone is also louder at this gig than at the Borderline, where his singing almost disappeared among the instruments.
 This time his voice is loud and clear, and it’s evident what an expressive singer he is.

 I’m only familiar with four songs of the 11-song set; opener It Won’t Always Be Like This, the closing song My Honest Face, current single Ice Cream Sundae and B-side Oklahoma.

 At one point, Hewson and guitarist Josh Jenkinson are alone on stage performing an acoustic version of Oklahoma.
-It’s a bit faster than on the record but still slow enough to show off another side of Inhaler which I think suits them, and I’m hoping for more quiet, atmospheric songs in the future.
+It’s a bit faster than on the record, but still slow enough to show off another side of Inhaler, which I think suits them.
+I’m hoping for more quiet, atmospheric songs in the future.
 Hewson says it’s the first time they’ve done this, and after the song, he states, ‘We were nervous about that’, but any nervousness certainly didn’t show.

 Hewson’s voice is very good, and yes, he does sound like his dad (that would be Bono) at times, but he has his own thing going on.
 It also doesn’t hurt that he bears a slight resemblance to Jeff Buckley.
 All members dress the part of rock and roll musicians, and those hairstyles didn’t happen effortlessly.
-Though any band worth their salt always will claim it’s about the music, we all know that looks and image are ever crucial in Rock and Roll-land.
+Though many bands claim it’s all about the music, we all know that looks and image are ever crucial in Rock and Roll-land.

-Inhaler has been touring a lot in the last year or two, and they’ve grown and improved since I saw the band in March.
-If they’ll get a proper breakthrough and become one of the big ones, or even medium-sized bands, remains to be seen.
-I guess we’ll have to wait and see what happens once their debut album comes out.
-For now, they pretty much check all the obligatory rockstar-in-waiting boxes: An enthusiastic reaction from the crowd, a good set of songs executed perfectly, their stage presence, their stylishly downplayed but thought through rock and roll attire, a frontman who is growing into himself and who can get the audience going.
+Inhaler has been touring a lot in the last year, and they’ve grown and improved since I saw them in March.
+If they’ll get a proper breakthrough and become one of the big ones, remains to be seen.
+But for now, they pretty much check all the obligatory rockstar-in-waiting boxes: A strong connection to an enthusiastic crowd, a good set of songs executed perfectly, a confident stage presence, a stylishly downplayed but considered rock and roll attire, a frontman who is growing into himself and who can get the audience going.
 Based on tonight at Dingwalls, it looks like Inhaler could be going places much bigger than this.